nextcloud/appstore/docs/restapi.rst

     The string value is the category's id attribute, see :ref:`api-all-categories`

 changelog
-    The release changelog in Markdown
+    The translated release changelog in Markdown.
+Can be empty for all languages

 .. _api-register-app: